oyanzhi/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use Case: UC17 - Star a client**

+**MSS**

+1. The user <u>searches for the client by their name (UC01)</u>.
+2. The user selects the client they wish to "star" from the displayed list.
+3. FinHub marks the client as starred.
+4. FinHub displays a success message.

+   Use case ends.

+**Extensions**

+* 2a.
+The client has already been starred.
+    * 2a1.
+FinHub will display an error message and does not make any changes.

+    Use case ends.

+* 2b.
+The selected client index is invalid (e.g., out of bounds).
+    * 2b1.
+FinHub displays an error message: "Invalid client index".

+  Use case ends.

+---

+## Use Case: UC18 - Unstar a client

+### MSS (Main Success Scenario)

+1. The user searches for a client by their name (UC01).
+2. The user selects the client they wish to "unstar" from the displayed list.
+3. FinHub removes the starred status of the selected client.
+4. FinHub displays a success message: "Starred status removed from Client: [name]".

+   **Use case ends.**

+### Extensions

+- **2a.** The client is not currently starred.
+    - **2a1.** FinHub displays a message indicating that the selected client is not starred and does not make any changes: "Chosen client is not starred".

+  **Use case ends.**

+- **2b.** The selected client index is invalid (e.g., out of bounds).
+    - **2b1.** FinHub displays an error message: "Invalid client index".

+  **Use case ends.**

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.